Ash Dieback Disease

 Controlling the spread of P. lateralis is ongoing.
 Public access to certain areas of these forests is restricted to prevent soil movement, and users of the forests are asked to observe signage and stay on the way marked paths.

 Identifying Lawson cypress trees and P. lateralis

-Anyone concerned about Lawson cypress trees are asked to look at the guide below where information on the identification of Lawson cypress and P. lateralis symptoms is available.
+Anyone concerned about Lawson cypress trees should look at the guide to identify Lawson cypress trees and symptoms of P. lateralis

 If landowners are concerned about the disease, they should send their name, address, telephone number and a photograph of the tree to:

 P. ramorum has the potential to cause serious damage to woodlands and plants in the wider environment.

 The first indication of the disease on Japanese larch trees is a visible wilting of young shoots and foliage.
 Later in the growing season, signs of the disease include withered shoot tips with yellowing needles which then become blackened.
 The infected shoots shed their needles prematurely.
 Trees may also have bleeding cankers on their upper trunks.

 All woodland owners and managers are asked to look out for symptoms of the disease in Japanese larch and report suspicious symptoms to Forest Service on the following number:

 Further information on the disease is available below: